Las Meninas: Las Meninas as culmination of themes in Velázquez

-Diego Velázquez's Christ in the House of Martha and Mary, 1618.
+Velázquez's Christ in the House of Martha and Mary, 1618.
 The smaller image may be a view to another room, a picture on the wall, or a reflection in a mirror.

 Many aspects of Las Meninas relate to earlier works by Velázquez in which he plays with conventions of representation.
 In the Rokeby Venus—his only surviving nude—the face of the subject is visible, blurred beyond any realism, in a mirror.
 The angle of the mirror is such that although "often described as looking at herself, [she] is more disconcertingly looking at us".
 In the early Christ in the House of Martha and Mary of 1618, (Note: According to López-Rey, "[The Arnolfini Portrait] has little in common with Velázquez' composition, the closest and most meaningful antecedent to which is to be found within his own oeuvre in Christ in the House of Martha and Mary, painted almost forty years earlier, in Seville, before he could have seen the Arnolfini portrait in Madrid".)
 Christ and his companions are seen only through a serving hatch to a room behind, according to the National Gallery (London), who are clear that this is the intention, although before restoration many art historians regarded this scene as either a painting hanging on the wall in the main scene, or a reflection in a mirror, and the debate has continued.
 (Note: The restoration was in 1964, and removed earlier "clumsy repainting".)
 (Note: Jonathan Miller, for example, in 1998, continued to regard the inset picture as a reflection in a mirror.)
 The dress worn in the two scenes also differs: the main scene is in contemporary dress, while the scene with Christ uses conventional iconographic biblical dress.

 In Las Hilanderas, believed to have been painted the year after Las Meninas, two different scenes from Ovid are shown: one in contemporary dress in the foreground, and the other partly in antique dress, played before a tapestry on the back wall of a room behind the first.
 According to the critic Sira Dambe, "aspects of representation and power are addressed in this painting in ways closely connected with their treatment in Las Meninas".
 In a series of portraits of the late 1630s and 1640s—all now in the Prado—Velázquez painted clowns and other members of the royal household posing as gods, heroes, and philosophers; the intention is certainly partly comic, at least for those in the know, but in a highly ambiguous way.